Rajasthani paneer with green frying chilies (Paneer mircha)

 Paneer was introduced to India, and the neighbouring countries, Pakistan and Bangladesh, by the Afghan and Persian invaders.
 Today is considered to be the quintessential Indian cheese and there are a number of classic Indian dishes that are made in every home and Indian restaurant.

 I definitely do not cook as much with paneer as I would like.
 But here is a dish that is both unusual and wonderful.
 This Rajasthani recipe is rich in flavour.
-The soft cheese, sorry I do not fry it to make the dish healthier, is slathered in a yoghurt-based tomato-onion sauce that is spiced with chilli and spices.
-With the addition of roasted green frying peppers, you can use large stuffing green chiles, Italian frying peppers, or Hungarian wax peppers bringing a wonderful flavour that compliments the sauce.
-Together they are delicious.
+The soft cheese, sorry I do not fry it to make the dish healthier, is slathered in a yoghurt-based tomato-onion sauce spiced with chilli and spices.
+With the addition of roasted green frying peppers, you can use large stuffing green chiles, Italian frying peppers, or Hungarian wax peppers, which bring a remarkable flavour that compliments the sauce.
+Together, they are delicious.
 This is a wonderful side dish that compliments any meal and can be enjoyed with either rice, naan or chapattis.

-This specialized volume of dishes from Rajasthan is packed full of traditional recipes from the region.
-The collection of recipes is quite exhaustive and every recipe I have tried has been well-received by my customers.
-The recipes highlight the arid landscape of the region and the book focuses primarily on meat and lentil dishes and of course the wonderful desserts.
+This specialized volume of Rajasthani dishes is packed full of traditional recipes from the region.
+The collection of recipes is quite exhaustive, and every recipe I have tried has been well-received by my customers.
+The recipes highlight the arid landscape of the region, and the book focuses primarily on meat and lentil dishes and, of course, the wonderful desserts.

 For more recipes from the wonderful cookbook, click here.